College of Policing

-The College of Policing is a professional body for the police in England and Wales.
-It was established in 2012 to take over a number of training and development roles that were the responsibility of the National Policing Improvement Agency (NPIA).
-The National Police Library was also transferred from the NPIA at that time.
-The college is an arm's length body of the Home Office.
+and was established in 2012 to take over a number of training and development roles that were the responsibility of the National Policing Improvement Agency (NPIA).

-The college is based in Ryton-on-Dunsmore, Warwickshire.
+As a professional body, The College of Policing, principally, is not a training provider - which is the role of training teams in respective police forces - but instead contributes to training, professional development and practice more widely.
+For example, the college produces guidance for trainers delivering training within forces, and produces guidance for officers known as 'Authorised Professional Practice'.
+The college also operates CollegeLearn, an online learning platform which is often accessed as part of an officer's wider training within their respective police force.

 History

 The creation of a new policing professional body was announced by the Home Secretary in December 2011.
 Representatives from the Police Federation, the Superintendents' Association, ACPO and UNISON worked with the Home Office to create the college, ensuring that it represents the police service's desires and aspirations.

 As soon as Parliamentary time allows, the College of Policing will be established as a statutory body, independent of government.
 While the necessary legislation is prepared, the college has been established as a company limited by guarantee.

 The college officially launched in December 2012, with former chief constable of Hampshire, Alex Marshall, as chief executive officer and Deputy Chief Constable of Avon and Somerset Police Rob Beckley as chief operating officer.
 Beckley moved from Avon and Somerset to the Metropolitan Police and Home Office in 2016, whilst Marshall retired from policing in September 2017.

 In 2018, Marshall was replaced by Mike Cunningham, former chief constable of Staffordshire Police and a HM Inspector of Constabulary.

 In 2021, Cunningham was replaced by Andy Marsh, the former chief constable of Hampshire and Avon and Somerset.
+In September 2026, Marsh left the College following his appointment as His Majesty's Chief Inspector of Constabulary and Fire & Rescue Services, with effect from 1 October 2026.
+Jo Noakes, previously the College's chief operating officer, was subsequently appointed interim chief executive officer.

 Authorised Professional Practice

-The college produces guidance for officers known as Authorised Professional Practice (APP).
+The college produces guidance for officers across the United Kingdom, known as Authorised Professional Practice (APP).
 This covers topics such as firearms, stop and search, covert policing and investigations.

 APP is subject to continual review and update.
 In the first quarter of 2022, for example, there were 46 updates made to 20 individual APP categories.